-Nurse Educator Certificate Program Overview
+Nurse Educator Graduate Nursing Certificate Program Overview

 Do you want to influence the next generation of nurses?
-Sign up for Ashland University’s online Nurse Educator Certificate program.
+Sign up for Ashland University’s online Nurse Educator Graduate Nursing Certificate program.
 This program prepares nurses to teach in a nursing education program or healthcare setting.

 There has never been a greater need for nurse educators.
 A 2019 survey by the American Association of Colleges of Nursing reports a nurse faculty vacancy rate of 7.2 percent; it also estimates that one-third of current nurse faculty are expected to retire by 2025.